Ouuumar/sentiment-analysis-web-app/README.md

 Short and simple streamlit web app for sentiment analysis, containerized.
 This app was few tested with seleniumbase.

+Update : tests do not work anymore.
+One day it works, the next day it does not...
+Magic of computers...

 ## Launch the app

 cd to the project location and run